redcode/Z80/README.md

 ./test-Z80 -p downloads/firmware -p downloads/software/POSIX -p "downloads/software/ZX Spectrum" -a
 ```

-The tool supports options and can run the tests individually.
-Type `./test-Z80 -h` for help.
+The tool supports options and can run the tests individually (type `./test-Z80 -h` for help).
 If you prefer to run all tests through CMake, just type `cmake --build . --target test`.
 For [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html), use `ctest` or `ctest -V` instead.

 These are the complete logs generated by `test-Z80` emulating different CPU variants: